Tswide/Tswide/README.md

 - 🌱 I’m currently learning **a new methodologie's work and clean code**

-- 👨‍💻 All of my projects are available at [https://jcbs-portfolio.vercel.app/](https://jcbs-portfolio.vercel.app/)

 - 📫 How to reach me **julienjcbs@outlook.fr**

 - ⚡ Fun fact **I think I'm funny**